 The cap must be placed on your head so that the mortarboard is level with the long point of the crown at the back.
 The front point should be well down on the forehead.
 It is incorrect for girls to wear their cap back so far that it needs to have bobby pins to hold it on.
 Graduates are permitted to appropriately decorate their mortarboard.
 All decorations must be in accordance with the guidelines below.
 Any cap that violates the guidelines will be confiscated and a blank cap will be given to the graduate to wear for the ceremony.

-During the commencement exercises boys will remove their caps for the National Anthem.
-Girls will not remove their caps at any time.
+During the commencement exercises, boys will remove their caps for the National Anthem.

-Congratulations to the Class of 2018!
-After the precedent set by previous year’s graduating classes, you are able to decorate your caps at the commencement ceremony.
+Congratulations to the Class of 2023!
+After the precedent set by the previous year’s graduating classes, you are able to decorate your caps at the commencement ceremony.
 Everything went well the last few years – no issues, and everyone complied.
 Therefore, we are willing to try it again!
-CHS staff and members of student council ask you and your family to read the guidelines found below.
+CHS staff and members of the student council ask you and your family to read the guidelines found below.